coinvent/coinvent/architecture.md

 ### Connecting concepts: DOL (modified)
 DOL (Distributed Ontology, Modeling and Specification Language) is a language for describing how ontologies connect.
-DOL is currently in development by Till Mossakowski's group.
+DOL is currently in development by the OntolOp group.
 It is used by the HETS system.
 This integration with HETS makes it a good choice for Coinvent.

 DOL is both larger than we need, and does not provide a couple of features we require.
 So we specify a modified version of DOL.
 We will work with the DOL team aiming to converge on a true subset of DOL.